bhanu77prakash/waiver/README.md

 6.	### <a name="complab"></a>CS39003 Compilers lab component
 	Familiarity with compiled codes (assembly language) of RISC and CISC machines, writing a scanner, writing predictive parser for a small language, small experiment with scanner (lex/flex) and parser (yacc/byson) generator (such as translation of regular expression to NFA or the construction or parse tree), writing scanner-parse specification for a small language, translation of the language to an intermediate form (e.g. three-address code), generation of target code (in assembly language).
 Code improvement (optional).
 	References
-	1.	<i>Alfred V. Aho, Ravi Sethi, Jeffrey D. Ullman, Compilers: Principles, Techniques and Tools, Addison-Wesley.</i>
+	1.	*Alfred V. Aho, Ravi Sethi, Jeffrey D. Ullman, Compilers: Principles, Techniques and Tools, Addison-Wesley.*
 	2. Michael L. Scott, Programming Language Pragmatics, Elsevier.
 	3. Andrew W. Appel, Modern Compiler Implementation in C/Java, Cambridge University Press.
 	4. Keith D. Cooper and Linda Torczon, Engineering a Compiler, Elsevier.